EngineerBetter/pas-azure/README.md

 This repo contains non-foundation-specific files.
 Foundation-specific (or "promotable") files can be found in [pks-azure-config](https://github.com/crsimmons/pks-azure-config).

+## Prerequisites

+You must have an Azure storage account set up manually with two containers: `pivnet` and `resources`.

 ## Fetch Dependencies

 A pipeline for grabbing blobs from Pivotal Network and storing them in Azure Blobstore for use in other pipelines.